nextcloud/integration_replicate/README.md

 Negative:
 * The training data is not freely available, limiting the ability of external parties to check and correct for bias or optimise the model’s performance and CO2 usage.

+### Text processing Rating

+The rating depends on the model you select to use.

+### Image generation Rating

+The rating depends on the model you select to use.

 Learn more about the Nextcloud Ethical AI Rating [in our blog](https://nextcloud.com/blog/nextcloud-ethical-ai-rating/).